TME 65: Why Do Blood Banks Irradiate Donated Blood? A Life-Saving Procedure You Should Know About

 3. Patients Receiving Blood from Relatives

-Close genetic match increases GVHD risk (donor WBCs see recipient cells as foreign but similar enough to attack).
+A close genetic match increases the risk of GVHD.
+Donor WBCs may perceive recipient cells as foreign but similar enough to attack.

 4. Patients with Rare Disorders